heliogoodbye/Image-Randomizer/README.md

 To use the "Image Randomizer" plugin, follow these steps:

-1. **Install the Plugin**:
+1. **Installation:**
-   - Download the plugin code provided above.
+    - Download the plugin zip file.
-   - Log in to your WordPress admin dashboard.
+    - Go to your WordPress dashboard.
-   - Navigate to "Plugins" > "Add New".
+    - Navigate to `"Plugins" > "Add New"`.
-   - Click on the "Upload Plugin" button and upload the plugin zip file.
+    - Click on the "Upload Plugin" button and select the downloaded zip file.
     - Activate the plugin.

 2. **Select Images**:
    - Determine which images you want to include in the randomization.
 Note down the IDs of these images from the WordPress media library.